-Just a silly article about a couple of instances recently where my colleague and I have both been duped by scheduled jobs.
+This is just a silly article about a couple of recent instances where my colleague and I have both been duped by scheduled jobs.
 The feint and obvious lesson here is to be aware of your surroundings.
 I’m guilty of berating my 3 year old for spilling every glass of water she is handed because she’s unaware of her surroundings.
 She puts it down, forgets that it’s there and moments later I’m soaking up tears and a beaker’s worth of water.
-If she knew her Daddy can be so absent minded too she’d probably think that it’s in the genes.
+If she knew her Daddy can be so absent minded too, she’d probably think that it’s in the genes.

 I began to review the bugs db and old support tickets for ‘sql thread stopped, no error’ or similar.
-Understandably there was nothing that matched my issue.
-The Googles produced some results but nothing relevant.
-It was getting late in my day and so I handed the troubleshooting off to my colleague on the other side of the world.
+Understandably, there was nothing that matched my issue.
+Google produced some results, but nothing relevant.
+It was getting late in my day so I handed the troubleshooting off to my colleague on the other side of the world.
 Maybe he’d have a different perspective of it (wahey!).
 Indeed he found the culprit.
 He had reviewed the issue and went straight for the crontabs.
 He located a job in the root’s crontab that initiates a ZFS snapshot every 30 minutes.
-Within the script logic, it checks for the ‘skip-slave-start’ presence in the my.cnf file and if it detects it, it’s unwilling to start your slave again.
+Within the script logic, it checks for the ‘skip-slave-start’ presence in the my.cnf file, and if it detects it, it’s unwilling to start your slave again.
 After kicking my own shins, I promptly made a promise to ALWAYS look through crontab entries (and scripts) for these potential trip-hazards.

 Another one!
-I was told another story recently by different colleague.
-As part of some maintenance, a slave was rebuilt but once it had started up it kept showing errors and killing the replication threads.
-Time was spent trying to find the root cause but this was a read only slave and the processlist didn’t show evidence of other connections being made from outside the host.
-Nothing in the crontab(s) were running making writes on the machine.
-After plenty of head scratching the recon on the master, it transpires that that the slave was built using a binary copy of the master thus taking all server objects in the same state as the master.
+I was told another story recently by a different colleague.
+As part of some maintenance, a slave was rebuilt, but once it had started up it kept showing errors and killing the replication threads.
+Time was spent trying to find the root cause, but this was a read-only slave and the processlist didn’t show evidence of other connections being made from outside the host.
+Nothing in the crontab(s) was running was making writes on the machine.
+After plenty of head scratching the recon on the master, it transpires that the slave was built using a binary copy of the master, thus taking all server objects in the same state as the master.
 This included an archive job running under the event scheduler.
 The master was sending delete and update statements to a table where these records had already been removed.
 Oh how we laugh in retrospect!

-Another important lesson here is if we knew about, or had documented these jobs and factored them into our execution plans then maybe we wouldn’t have spent precious time fault finding them.
+Another important lesson here is that if we knew about or had documented these jobs and factored them into our execution plans, maybe we wouldn’t have spent precious time fault finding them.

-We are currently having a big rework of our wiki pages internally and this is exactly the kind of information that should be recorded for the next engineer that works on the client needs to know about, just in case.
+We are currently having a big rework of our wiki pages internally, and this is exactly the kind of information that should be recorded for the next engineer that works on the client needs to know about, just in case.
 Do you maintain documentation on your environments?
-What practices have paid off for you of this nature?
+What practices of this nature have paid off for you?